-"LOCK-ON" BUTTON
+LOCK-ON BUTTON

-The "on-off" trigger of your router is equipped with a "lock-on" feature which is convenient when operating for extended periods of time.
-The "lock-on" button is located in the upper portion of the "on-off" trigger.
+The on-off trigger of your router is equipped with a lock-on feature which is convenient when operating for extended periods of time.
+The lock-on button is located in the upper portion of the on-off trigger.
 It works similar to a rocker switch.
-To lock on, fully depress "on-off" trigger, then depress "lock-on" button in top of "on-off" trigger and release.
-You will feel the "lock-on" button as it snaps "on-off" trigger into lock position.
-To release the lock, depress "on-off" trigger at any point along trigger body, or depress protruding portion of the "lock-on" button.
+To lock on, fully depress on-off trigger, then depress lock-on button in top of on-off trigger and release.
+You will feel the lock-on button as it snaps on-off trigger into lock position.
+To release the lock, depress protruding portion of the lock-on button.